tgutierrez/CloudflareDDNSApiProxy/Readme.md

 [^1]: TODO
 [^2]: Sure, I could have done everything in API gateway, but hindsight is 2020...
 [^3]: Maybe one day I'll just get it from the API, using the name only...
+[^4]: This is awful but Omada Routers expects username:password.
+I could put the key in a secrets store on AWS, but I prefer the flexibility of this approach (easier to setup)